 Zen Internet is best known as one of the UK's first ISPs, having been providing web access to the masses since 1995.
 But the company uses its networking expertise to support other services, too, including colocation in its Greater Manchester data centre.

-Simple shared rack plans are priced from £59 a month, which gets you 1U of rack space, 0.5 amps of power, and your choice of a data transfer allowance or an allocation of fixed bandwidth allowance.
-Dedicated half and full rack plans are available if you need more and optional extras include Zen Vault Professional, the company's Attix5 Pro-powered online backup service.
+Simple shared rack plans were priced from £59 a month, with 1U of rack space, 0.5 amps of power, and your choice of a data transfer allowance or an allocation of fixed bandwidth allowance.
+Now, you pay a monthly cost based on how much space, power and bandwidth you require and you'll need to get in touch with them for further information.

 If any issues crop up, Zen's Remote Hands support service can check status indicators, reset or reboot your hardware, replace circuit patch leads and patch panel connections, and even change hot-swappable components, if you've provided spares.
 You get up to a generous five Remote Hands sessions a month, each lasting up to one hour – some hosts might restrict you to a single session of just 30 minutes.

 Top quality professional service from a big-name provider

 Claranet is a top European provider with more than 20 years’ experience in delivering managed IT services to businesses around the world.

 The company manages multiple data centres, with five available for colocation.
 Your London options are Global Switch London East, Telecity Harbour Exchange Square and Telecity Sovereign House, and there are also centres in Hoddesdon (Hertfordshire) and Manchester.

 Claranet doesn't try to compete with others for the lowest advertised price (in fact, it doesn't advertise a price at all – you have to contact the company and ask for a quote).
 There are no almost useless 1U plans, for instance: you must choose a quarter, half or full rack.